BKJang/I-Studied/JAVA/dnaAnalysis/dnaAnalysis.md

 1. Make object of DNA class.

-2. Make one array that changes 'inputdata' to charArray.
+2. Make one array that changes 'inputdata' to chararray.